egonw/bioclipse2wdchem/README.md

 ## validate consistency of SMILES, mass, and InChI
 The validate.groovy script runs over all chemical compounds and validates if various structure informal bits are consistent.

+## add links to the EPA CompTox Dashboard
+The comptoxData.groovy script takes the data dump on Figshare with InChIKey to DSSTOX substance identifiers.
+Using exact InChIKey matches, it creates QS statements to add the mapping.